-release-date 2016-10-20 11:08 A.M PDT release-by Ask Solem
+release-date 2016-10-20 11:08 A.M PDT

 • New API for ModelEvent.

 After having used Thorn for a while, there was a realization that passing lots of arguments to a decorator looks very messy when there are many events for a model.